MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/wdm-equivalents-for-kmdf-buffer-pointers.md

 ms.localizationpriority: medium
 ---

-# WDM Equivalents for WDF Buffer PointersF
+# WDM Equivalents for WDF Buffer Pointers

 A Kernel-Mode Driver Framework (KMDF) or User-Mode Driver Framework (UMDF) driver uses the following methods for retrieving I/O buffers for buffered and direct I/O. Unless otherwise specified, the methods apply to both KMDF and UMDF.